 Epclusa is approved to treat hepatitis C in adults as well as children who are at least 3 years old.
 The drug is used to treat all hepatitis C genotypes (1 to 6).

 Epclusa belongs to a medication class called direct-acting antivirals.
 (A medication class is a group of medications that work the same way.)
 Epclusa contains two active medications: sofosbuvir and velpatasvir.

 Epclusa works to treat hepatitis C by preventing the virus from replicating (making copies of itself).
 When a virus is unable to replicate, it will eventually die and be cleared from your body.

-Researchers looked at adults as well as children who were at least age 6 years or weighed at least 37.5 pounds (lb).
-That’s equal to 17 kilograms (kg).
+Researchers looked at adults as well as children ages 3 years and older.
 The adults and children were given Epclusa every day for 12 weeks.
 The goal was to see how well the drug worked to help people achieve what’s known as a sustained virologic response (SVR).
 An SVR means that blood tests show the hepatitis C virus is no longer detectable in your body.
 This means the infection is considered cured.

-Guidelines published by the American Association for the Study of Liver Disease and Infectious Diseases Society of America recommend Epclusa as a treatment option for people with hepatitis C genotypes 1 to 6.
+Guidelines published by the American Association for the Study of Liver Disease and Infectious Diseases Society of America recommend Epclusa as a treatment option for people with all hepatitis C genotypes (1 to 6).